-Car Rider Dismissal: Parents who pick their children up by car each day will no longer be able to wait for students along Blakmore Road.
-In an effort to keep our students safe and away from traffic, parents are asked to enter the parking lot from Jahnke Road and follow the line to the front of the school.
-Please refrain from calling your children across the parking lot or across the street.
+Car Rider Dismissal: Parents who pick their children up by car each day will no longer be able to wait for students along Blakemore Road.
+To keep our students safe and away from traffic, parents, please enter the parking lot from Jahnke Road and follow the line to the front of the school.
+Please refrain from calling your children across the parking lot or the street.
 Our staff will redirect students to the front of the school to wait for you.
 Your full cooperation is appreciated.

 COVID-19 Vaccinations: Please plan to take your child to get vaccinated as soon as possible.
 The more students in our school who are vaccinated, the safer school is for every child here.